 As opposed to mining, the approach has nothing to do with noisy machines, graphics cards and etc. Staking is the action of putting up a balance of tokens as a security deposit for the right to validate transactions.
 When it needs to create a new block, wallets with “staked” coins are chosen at random.
 The more coins the wallet holds, the more chances it has to get chosen and earn its holder more coins as a reward.

 This lottery-like model can be seen as a downside, as winning a ‘lucky ticket” depends on the number of coins you have invested in the first place.
-But an upside is that you can stop staking and sell your holdings at any time.
+But the upside is that you can stop staking and sell your holdings at any time.

 Final requirements for “players” vary from project to project.